santa112358/detectable_text_field/README.md

-### ReadOnlyText
+### DetectableText

-If you want to use detection feature in the text only to display, `DetectableText` will help you.
+If you want to use detection feature in the text only to display, use `DetectableText`.

 ```dart
     DetectableText(